bxparks/AceRoutine/USER_GUIDE.md

 coroutines which share methods or data structures.
 In practice, the only place where I have found this feature to be useful is in writing the [tests/AceRoutineTest](tests/AceRoutineTest) unit tests.
-In any other normal situation, I suspect that the *Manual Coroutines* described in the next section will be more useful and easier to understand.
+In any other normal situation, I suspect that the **Manual Coroutines** section described in below will be more useful and easier to understand.

 <a name="Manual"></a>
 ### Manual Coroutines (Recommended)